JosephBolduc/my-count/README.txt

     If given array size is greater than input file, an error is given If smaller, extra elements are ignored
     If core count is greater than input size, the extra cores are not used

-Other Notes:
-    Uses only 2 arrays for linear space use and bonus credit